dativebase/dativebase/docker-compose/README.rst

 ================================================================================

-This DativeBase environment is based on `Docker Compose`_ and is specifically **designed for developers**.
+This DativeBase environment is based on `Docker Compose`_ and is specifically designed to make it easy for **developers** to quickly and reliably deploy `Dative`_ and the `Online Linguistic Database`_ in a local development environment.
 Compose can be used in a production environment but that is beyond the scope of this recipe.

 Requirements